• Skip to primary navigation

 But you should not expect longer battery life than Galaxy Note 4.

-This is really bad for heavy users who have problems to access the wall charger often, although you can charge Galaxy Note 5 battery faster
+This is really bad for heavy users who have problems accessing the wall charger often, although you can charge Galaxy Note 5 battery faster.

 For Galaxy Note 4 owners, you can just prepare a spare battery.
 For Galaxy Note 5 owners, you have to learn to save battery and reduce the usage.